Responses from the church

 Jean Varnier in ‘Something Understood’, BBC Radio 4, Palm Sunday, 2009

 In helping to build a welcoming community it is important not just to provide a welcome for newcomers but also to help existing populations to adjust to change.
-Culture shock is acute for people who have left their home country, but the arrival of numbers of people who are different can also cause a range of emotions from unease and fear to hostility and aggression in local people.
+Cultural shock is acute for people who are made to feel out of place, but an influx of people who are different can also cause a range of emotions from unease to fear and hostility in local people.
 It is part of Christian leadership to acknowledge all these emotions and needs, and to find ways of creating mutual understanding and fellowship.
-Christians are not just called to be welcoming within their congregations but also within their private lives and in how they act as part of the wider community.

 Contemporary Christianity p.s. blog No More Them and Us